mtala3t/Identify-the-Sentiments-AV-NLP-Contest/README.md

 - Numbers removal: replace any digits in the tweets with space.
 - Whitespaces removal
 - Convert the text to lowercase.
-- Text normalization by reducing the words to its base form.
+- Text normalization by reducing the words to its base form by using the <b>spacy</b> library.

 ## Text to ElMo Vectors